steveho996/Logistics_operation_analyst/README.md

 6. **Incident Analysis** – monitor driver/truck safety incidents
 7. **Average Load Weight & Trip Analysis** – optimize logistics planning

-> SQL queries with comments are in `Analyst/queries.sql`.
-Screenshots of outputs are in `Analyst/screenshots/`.
+> SQL queries with comments are in `Analyst`.
+Screenshots of outputs are in `Analyst`.

 ---